openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **multiple choice problem**

   A problem that asks learners to select one answer from a list of options.
-  For more information, see :ref:`partnercoursestaff:Multiple Choice`.
+  For more information, see :ref:`partnercoursestaff:Single Select`.

 .. _N: